 Premier League talking points

-Manchester City will put the only unbeaten record in the Premier League on the line at West Brom.
+Chelsea versus Manchester United and Arsenal’s trip to Manchester City dominate Sunday’s Premier League programme but there are plenty of other sub-plots this weekend.

-Tony Pulis is the latest manager to attempt to halt Manchester City’s bandwagon as the free-scoring Premier League leaders head for West Brom this weekend.
+Tottenham come back down to earth with a visit from basement boys Crystal Palace, David Unsworth needs a win at Everton and Burnley are aiming high.

-Here, we take a look at some of the talking points surrounding the latest round of top-flight fixtures.
+Here, Press Association Sport takes a look at the talking points surrounding the latest round of top-flight fixtures.

 Advertising